Mikado (game)

-In 1936, it was brought from Hungary (where it was called Marokko) to the United States and named pick-up sticks.
+In Colonial America, the game was first called Jackstraws, and later named in the US as pick-up sticks.
 This term is not very specific in respect to existing stick game variations.
 The "Mikado" name may have been avoided because it was a brand name of a game producer.
 The game is named for the highest scoring (blue) stick "Mikado" (Emperor of Japan).

-The best time to play Mikado is said to be: When your mind is calm but you're in need of company.

 Rules

 Classic Mikado consists of 41 sticks, coded with different values that have a total of 170 points and are around 15 cm long.

 The sticks are bundled and taken in one hand that touches the table or ground.
 The release creates a circular jumble.
 Now the players take turns, in which one stick after another should be taken up without moving or touching others.
 The take-away could be by hand, possibly through pressing on a stick's tip or if one has already picked up a special stick (Mikado/Mandarin), it could be used as a helper, possibly to throw up another stick.

 On a fault the turn ends (the last stick taken is not counted).
 The next player bundles and drops the sticks again.
 After several rounds, normally five, the one with the highest score – the total of the values of the sticks picked up – is the winner.

 A player is allowed to stand up on but not to leave their own place.
 A bad throw could be rerun and the rules should be kept strict in respect to moving sticks to enjoy the game.